7 min read

 What Is an OTA, and How Do They Work?

-OTA stands for Online Travel Agency.
-Viator (owned by Tripadvisor), GetYourGuide, and Expedia are the best-known names in the tours-and-activities space.
-They are giant marketplaces.
-They don't own the boats or drive the vans.
-Instead, local operators list their tours on the platform, and the platform handles the storefront: search, photos, reviews, checkout, and customer service on their side.
+OTA stands for Online Travel Agency: Viator (owned by Tripadvisor), GetYourGuide, Expedia.
+They are marketplaces.
+They do not own the boats or drive the vans; local operators list their tours, and the platform runs the storefront: search, photos, reviews, checkout, and customer service on their side.

-In return for sending customers, the OTA takes a cut of every booking.
-That cut is a commission paid by the operator, and it is not small.
-Operators generally cannot advertise a lower price elsewhere because the platforms require price parity, so the commission tends to get built into the price you see rather than shown as a separate line.
-Sometimes you'll also see a booking fee added at checkout.
-The exact numbers vary by platform and by operator, so we won't quote figures here, but the structure is consistent: there is a middle party, and that party needs to get paid.
+In return, the platform takes a commission on every booking, and it is not small.
+Operators usually cannot advertise a lower price elsewhere because the platforms require price parity, so the commission gets built into the price you see rather than shown as a separate line.
+Sometimes a booking fee lands on top at checkout.
+The exact numbers vary by platform and operator, so we will not quote figures, but the structure never changes: there is a middle party, and the middle party gets paid.

-None of this makes OTAs villains.
-They are useful tools that solved a real problem, which is trust between a traveler in one country and a small operator in another.
-The point is simply to understand that when you book through a platform, you are paying for that convenience layer, one way or another.
+That does not make OTAs villains.
+They solved a real problem: trust between a traveler in one country and a small operator in another.
+Just understand that the convenience layer is not free, and you are the one funding it.

 What "Booking Direct" Actually Means

-Booking direct means you arrange the tour straight with the operator who runs it, through their own website, email, or WhatsApp, with no marketplace in between.
-On our end, that's a real person on the island reading your message, checking the actual boat for that date, and confirming your spot.
-When you book one of our trips like the Green Escape or the Top 3 Beaches & Sea Turtles tour directly, the money and the conversation both stay between you and us.
+Booking direct means arranging the tour with the operator who runs it (their own website, email, or WhatsApp, no marketplace in between).
+On our end, that is a real person on the island reading your message, checking the actual boat for that date, and confirming your spot.
+Book the Green Escape or the Top 3 Beaches & Sea Turtles tour directly and the money and the conversation both stay between you and us.

-The practical upshot is that the person selling you the tour is the same person responsible for delivering it.
-There is no handoff, no support ticket bouncing between a platform in another timezone and the operator on the ground.
+The practical difference: the person who sold you the tour is the person responsible for running it.
+No handoff, no support ticket bouncing between a platform in another timezone and a driver on the ground.
 If something needs sorting out, you are already talking to the people who can sort it.

 Price: Is Direct Actually Cheaper?

-Usually direct is the same price or better, and the reason is simple: there is no commission to fund.
-When an operator lists on an OTA, part of what you pay leaves the island and goes to the platform.
-Book direct and that middle-man slice does not exist, so the operator can either pass the saving to you or offer a little more value for the same price, such as a small group perk or flexibility on pickup.
+Usually the same or a little better, for a mechanical reason: there is no commission to fund.
+On a platform booking, part of what you pay leaves the island.
+Book direct and that slice does not exist, so the operator can pass the saving on or add value instead: a small group perk, some flexibility on pickup.

-Be a little skeptical of any promise of huge discounts, though.
-Because of price-parity rules, a reputable operator often shows a similar headline price on their own site as on the platform.
-The honest way to put it: direct rarely costs more, frequently costs a bit less once fees are counted, and the real saving is often in what you get, not only in the sticker number.
-If price is your only concern, compare the final checkout total, fees included, on both.
+Be skeptical of anyone promising huge direct discounts, though.
+Price parity means a reputable operator usually shows a similar headline price on their own site as on the platform.
+Direct rarely costs more, often costs a bit less once fees are counted, and the rest of the difference is in what you get, not the sticker number.
+If price is your only concern, compare the final checkout totals on both, fees included.

 Flexibility and Changes: Where Direct Pulls Ahead

-This is where booking direct tends to shine.
 Plans change on vacation.
-A flight shifts, a kid gets a sunburn, the weather turns, or you simply want to move a tour from Tuesday to Thursday.
-When you booked through a platform, a change usually means going back into an app, following the platform's process, and hoping the request reaches the operator in time.
+A flight shifts, a kid gets a sunburn, the weather turns, or Tuesday simply becomes Thursday.
+Through a platform, a change means going back into the app, following its process, and hoping the request reaches the operator in time.

-Book direct with us and you just send a WhatsApp message.
-We read it, we look at the real schedule, and we tell you straight away what's possible.
-Want to add two people, ask about a hotel pickup, or check whether the Half-Day Hato Caves trip works for a grandparent with limited mobility?
-That's a two-minute conversation, not a support queue.
-For anything time-sensitive, a direct line to a human on the island is worth a great deal.
+Direct with us, it is one WhatsApp message.
+We read it, look at the real schedule, and tell you straight away what is possible.
+Add two people, ask about a hotel pickup, check whether the Half-Day Hato Caves trip works for a grandparent with limited mobility.
+That is a two-minute conversation, not a support queue.

 Local Knowledge and Supporting a Family Business

-When you book direct, your questions land with people who actually live here.
-We can tell you which morning is likely to have calmer water, why the Heart of Willemstad walk is better started before the cruise crowds arrive, or where to eat afterward that isn't on the tourist strip.
-A platform agent reading from a script cannot do that.
-Local operators can, because it's our home.
+Book direct and your questions land with people who live here.
+We can tell you which morning is likely to have calmer water, why the Heart of Willemstad walk is better started before the cruise crowds arrive, and where to eat afterward that is not on the tourist strip.
+A platform agent reading from a script cannot, because this is not their home.

-There's also the plain economics of it.
+There is also plain arithmetic.
 On a platform booking, a chunk of your payment leaves the local economy as commission.
 Book direct and more of it stays with the family running the tour, the driver, and the guide.
-If part of why you travel is to put money into the places you visit rather than into a marketing platform, direct booking is the more direct route to doing that.
-For ideas on how to fill the rest of your trip, our things to do in Curaçao guide and our 3-day Curaçao itinerary are both written by the same locals who answer your booking messages.
+For the rest of your trip, our things to do in Curaçao guide and our 3-day Curaçao itinerary are written by the same people who answer the booking messages.

 • Volume of reviews.
-Big platforms aggregate thousands of reviews, which helps first-time visitors feel confident about an operator they've never heard of.
-A small operator's own site rarely shows that same wall of feedback.
+Platforms aggregate thousands of reviews.
+A small operator's own site never shows that wall of feedback, and on a first visit the wall helps.

-• Buyer protection and familiar dispute paths.
-Platforms offer standardized cancellation windows and a clear process if something goes wrong.
-For travelers who want a big-brand safety net, that peace of mind has real value.
+• Buyer protection.
+Standardized cancellation windows and a clear process when something goes wrong.
+If you want a big-brand safety net, that has real value.

-Many travelers do a sensible hybrid: they discover an operator on a platform, read the reviews there, then book direct once they've decided to trust them.
-That's a perfectly fair way to use both tools for what each does best.
+Many travelers run a sensible hybrid: find an operator on a platform, read the reviews there, then book direct once they have decided to trust them.
+That is a fair way to use both tools for what each does best.

 Direct vs OTA at a Glance